horacioh/react-europe-tailwind-demo/README.md

 ### Setting some context

-- using it for almost form X time?
+- using it for almost form a couple of months
 - I use to code all my CSS
-- reinforce my design background
+- originally a Digital Designer

 ### Tailwind